-Computer Science and Engineering at the University of Maryland is consistently ranked among the top 15 nationally.
+Located just outside Washington, D.C., the Maryland Cybersecurity Center and the departments of Computer Science and Electrical and Computer Engineering at the University of Maryland are consistently ranked in the top 15 among U.S.-based institutions.
 In 2019, the Maryland Cybersecurity Center moved into its new state-of-the-art facility, the Brendan Iribe Center for Computer Science and Engineering.
-Additional information about the Maryland Cybersecurity Center, the Department of Computer Science, the Department of Electrical and Computer Engineering and UMIACS is available at www.cyber.umd.edu/, www.cs.umd.edu, www.ece.umd.edu and at www.umiacs.umd.edu.
-To learn more about the Iribe Center, please visit: iribe.umd.edu/.
+Additional information about the Maryland Cybersecurity Center, the Department of Computer Science, the Department of Electrical and Computer Engineering and UMIACS is available at https://www.cyber.umd.edu/, https://www.cs.umd.edu, https://www.ece.umd.edu, and at https://www.umiacs.umd.edu.
+Information about the university’s work and family policies can be found at https://go.umd.edu/workfamily.

 - Ph.D. in Computer Science, Electrical & Computer Engineering, or related discipline (or Ph.D. expected by the end of summer 2023).